A5H73Y/Parkour/docs/tutorials/creating-course.md

 A "Finish Block" is part of a ParkourKit and will trigger the course being finished when walked upon.
 For now we can set it to the default Finish Block, you can change it later.
 Simply enter `/pa kit` to populate your inventory with each item of the default ParkourKit, then find the Material named "Finish Block", and simply place these materials where you want the finish area to be.

-For more information on ParkourKits, click here. //TODO UPDATE ME
+For more information on ParkourKits, [click here](parkour-kits.md).

 ## Course Ready Status